The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Virtual performers

 Let's get more two-dimensional performers involved!
-One finger.

 -